 Links between stratospheric ozone depletion and changes in surface climate were first found in research studies in the early 2000s, based on both observations and models.
-While increasing greenhouse gases (such as carbon dioxide, methane, and nitrous oxide) are the primary drivers of global climate change, the Antarctic ozone hole, which has occurred every spring since the early 1980s, was shown to contribute to observed changes in Southern Hemisphere surface climate during summer due to its effects on atmospheric circulation.
+While increasing greenhouse gases (such as carbon dioxide, methane, and nitrous oxide) are the primary drivers of global climate change, the Antarctic ozone hole, which has occurred every spring since the early 1980s, was shown to contribute to observed changes in Southern Hemisphere (SH) surface climate during summer due to the effect of the ozone hole on atmospheric circulation.

-The severe springtime depletion of ozone over the Antarctic leads to a strong cooling of the polar lower stratosphere persisting into early summer in the Southern Hemisphere.
+The severe springtime depletion of ozone over the Antarctic leads to a strong cooling of the polar lower stratosphere persisting into early summer in the SH.
 This cooling increases the temperature contrast between the tropics and the polar region and strengthens stratospheric winds.
-As a result, in the Southern Hemisphere there has been a poleward shift of tropospheric circulation features including the tropical Hadley cell (which determines the location of the subtropical dry zones) and the midlatitude jet stream (which is associated with weather systems).
-There is evidence from both models and observations that subtropical and midlatitude summer precipitation patterns in the Southern Hemisphere have been affected by these changes.
-The observed wind changes over the Southern Ocean have also likely driven significant changes in ocean currents.
-Model studies indicate that even though long-lived greenhouse gases that cause climate change exacerbate this shift in the summertime tropospheric circulation in the Southern Hemisphere, ozone depletion has been the dominant contributor to the observed changes over the last few decades.
-Paleoclimate reconstructions suggest the current state of these climate features is unprecedented over the past 600 years.
+As a result, in the SH there has been a poleward shift of tropospheric circulation features including the tropical Hadley cell (which determines the location of the subtropical dry zones) and the midlatitude jet stream (which is associated with weather systems).
+There is evidence from both models and observations that subtropical and midlatitude summer precipitation patterns in the SH have been affected by these changes.
+Model studies indicate that even though long-lived greenhouse gases that cause climate change exacerbate this shift in the summertime tropospheric circulation in the Southern Hemisphere, ozone depletion has been the dominant contributor to the observed changes since the early 1980s.
+Paleoclimate reconstructions suggest the current state of these climate features caused by the annually recurring ozone hole is unprecedented over the past 600 years.

-During the 21st century, as the ozone hole recovers due to the decline of stratospheric halogens, the ozone-depletion related climate impacts discussed above will lessen (see Q20).
-Thus, ozone recovery will offset some of the future Southern Hemisphere circulation changes driven by rising abundances of greenhouse gases.
-The extent of this offset depends on the greenhouse gas emissions assumed in future climate projections.
+Initial signs of the recovery of the ozone hole, particularly during September, are emerging (see Q10).
+During the 21st century, as the ozone hole further recovers due to the decline of stratospheric halogens, the ozone-depletion related climate impacts discussed above will lessen (see Q20).
+The influence of the ozone hole on SH circulation trends during summer has recently stabilized, due to the initial recovery of the area and depth of the ozone hole (see Q10).
 The Southern Hemisphere surface climate response to ozone depletion in other seasons is weaker than the summer response.
-No such links between ozone depletion and regional climate change have been observed for the Northern Hemisphere.